 Intersectionality can be understood differently - as theory, concept or heuristic instrument (Davis 2013).
-In this research report, intersectionality is used as an approach to enable the interpretation of the primary data collection results in a structured manner.
+In this research report, intersectionality is used as an approach to enable the interpretation of the primary data collection results in a structured manner3.
 The approach is here understood to be formed of two components: the individual social categories and the interplay between them and how these form a person's identity.
-An analysis of the individual social category of gender; societal gender relations are made visible (Napolitano 2017).
+An analysis of the individual social categories enables to identify societal inequalities, e.g. by analysing the social category of gender; societal gender relations are made visible (Napolitano 2017).
 These alone can already determine stereotyping and exclusion (Kosnick 2013).